-Then Disney purchased Lucasfilm and it’s various properties, so Star Wars has new caretakers.
-It would be horrendously tricky to fit new movies in among nearly forty years of ‘Expanded Universe’ tales, so they didn’t!
-Everything was moved to ‘Legends’ status and no longer counted as canon, with creators now free to create a new canon.
 There was outrage, but it made sense.
 Why be beholden to hundreds of mixed quality stories when you could make new films and figure everything out properly?
 Games, TV, books and comics now all work together towards one cohesive story.
 I dig it.
-Disney are even using the expanded universe to their advantage, bringing in certain pieces and shifting things around so that they make sense.
-It’s the best of both worlds.
+Disney are even using the old expanded universe to their advantage, repurposing aspects of it as they flesh out this new galaxy.

 But what are the new books like?
 Well the title might give away what I’m going to do.
-Much like my pieces for the Marvel Cinematic Universe, Resident Evil Games, and Metal Gear Series, I’ll rank what I’ve read and add more as I get through them.
+I’ll rank what I’ve read and add more as I finish them.

 Well here, in first person no less, we get a look into Luke’s noggin, and it’s actually pretty good.
-At first I wondered if I was in for a tough time but the story soon found its flow and I zipped through it within a few days.
-Luke might be a hero of the Rebellion but he’s without a teacher, doesn’t even have a book to read about the force, and is being sent all over the place on missions he doesn’t seem all that suited to.
+Luke might be a hero of the Rebellion but he’s without a teacher, has no literature, and is being sent all over the place on missions he doesn’t seem all that suited to.
 Tough times but it’s good to know his ego got quite the boost after Yavin.
 Who’s wouldn’t?